 • Click on the push-to-talk to transmit.
 Ensure that Echolink has permission to use your microphone and that all of your sound settings are correct.

 • Click the push-to-talk again to stop transmitting.
-You will not be able to hear the the repeater until after your squelch closes, which may suffer from a delay.
+You will not be able to hear the repeater until after your squelch closes, which may suffer from a delay.
+The Echolink software can be downloaded from here, and the software’s user guide can be found here.
+If you are on a mobile device or a different OS, you may need to download a different version.

 DMR Repeater

 We also operate a DMR Repeater on 440.300 MHz, +5 MHz offset, CC 1.
 The repeater is connected to the BrandMeister global DMR network.
-It consists of a Raspberry Pi running Pi-Star connected to 2x Motorola GM300s running 30 Watts into an Diamond X50A on the shack roof.
+It consists of a Raspberry Pi running Pi-Star with an MMDVM dongle connected to 2x Motorola GM300s running 30 Watts into a Diamond X50A on the shack roof.
 It was installed in February 2020 and covers most of the Cal Poly campus, and some of SLO city.
 Information on the timeslot/talkgroup arrangement can be found on our BrandMeister page.

 Additionally, information on the local K6DOA DMR repeater can be found here.